 You can find your dominant Enneatype by taking this online test.

-- Afraid of not being safe and secure
+- Afraid of not being calm and stable

 Want to dive deeper?